Almost a year ago we ‘discovered’ the Buffalo River

 On the east side of Shop Creek, the trail continues upstream less

-to the Buffalo River Trail.
+to Buffalo River Trail.
 But we don’t

 do that, instead I decide we’ll avoid the ‘steep hillside’ by continuing up